Aragon: 1790–1936

 The French invasion of 1808 that made Joseph Bonaparte King led to the outbreak of the Guerra de la Independencia Española or War of Independence in May.
 Zaragoza was largely destroyed in February 1809 during the Second Siege of Zaragoza, bringing a halt to its economic development.
 The 1812 Constitution proposed a number of reforms, including the creation of provincial territories and dividing Aragon into the four provinces of Calatayud, Teruel, Soria and Guadalajara.
-However, these reforms were delayed by Ferdinand VII's refusal to accept the constitution and finally implemented in 1822 during the 1820–23 Trienio Liberal.
+However, these reforms were delayed by Ferdinand VII's refusal to accept the constitution and were finally implemented in 1822 during the 1820–23 Trienio Liberal.
 When Ferdinand was restored by French Bourbon forces in 1823, he abolished the Constitution along with the provincial reforms.
 When he died in 1833, the provincial division of 1833 divided Aragon into its current three provinces.